SignPath/website/docs/documentation/signing-containers/docker-content-trust.md

 >
 > **Using environment variables for authentication**
 >
-> If you would rather provide credentials via environment variables, username and password have to be concatenated with a colon `:`, encoded in base64 and stored in  the `REGISTRY_AUTH` or `NOTARY_AUTH` environment variable respectively.
+> If you would rather provide credentials via environment variables, username and password have to be concatenated with a colon `:`, encoded in base64 and stored in  the `REGISTRY_AUTH` or `NOTARY_AUTH` environment variable.
 See the [Notary documentation](https://github.com/notaryproject/notary/blob/master/docs/reference/client-config.md#environment-variables-optional).
 >
 > **WaitForCompletion option**
 >